Media Studies

 This specification requires students to closely analyse and compare media products in relation to relevant key social, cultural, economic, political and historical contexts.

-• a cross-media production made for an intended audience.
+Non Exam Assessment (30% of A Level) Students produce a statement of intent and a cross-media production made for an intended audience.

 "Exploring the social, historical, and political contexts of diverse media products brings me immense joy.
-A-level Media Studies allows me to delve into culturally relevant and captivating media, spanning from films to radio broadcasts, music videos to magazines like GQ.
+A-level Media Studies allows me to delve into culturally relevant and captivating media, spanning from films to radio broadcasts, music videos to magazines like Vogue.
 The excitement lies in applying media theories to advertisements and music videos, enhancing my understanding of language and representation.
 This course has been instrumental in deepening my knowledge of the media industry, which aligns with my career aspirations post-sixth form."

 How to apply